bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 But they don't have silent payments send and receive.
 Last week Blue Wallet merged send support so now in Blue Wallet you can send to a silent payment address.
 There's donation wallet which I've been working with a group on which is a BIP158 style client.
-That one is still in testing, like in Cignet.
+That one is still in testing, like in Signet.

 Sjors Provoost: 00:58:06